Getting Started with Analysis

-ISB-CGC enables researchers to analyze cloud-based cancer data through a collection of powerful web-based tools and Google Cloud technologies.
-Learn more about the different analytical methods ISB-CGC users employ on their research projects.
+ISB-CGC enables people to analyze cloud-based cancer data.
+Learn more about the different analytical methods ISB-CGC users can employ.

 Explore and analyze ISB-CGC cancer data through a suite of graphical user interfaces (GUIs) that allow users to select and filter data from one or more public data sets (such as TCGA, CCLE, and TARGET), combine these with your own uploaded data and analyze using a variety of built-in visualization tools.